xli1224/stephenmcd.github.com/_posts/2011-11-10-django-model-field-injection.md

 {% highlight python %}
 from django.db.models import CharField from django.db.models.signals import class_prepared
-from someapp.models import MyModel

 def add_field(sender, **kwargs):
     """
-    class_prepared signal handler that checks for the fictitious someapp.models.MyModel model as the sender, and adds a CharField to it.
+    class_prepared signal handler that checks for the model named MyModel as the sender, and adds a CharField to it.
     """
     if sender.__class__.__name__ == "MyModel":
         field = CharField("New field", max_length=100)
-        field.contribute_to_class(MyModel, "new_field")
+        field.contribute_to_class(sender, "new_field")

 class_prepared.connect(add_field)
 {% endhighlight %}